hwngtr/Terrain/README.md

 # Terrain Classification

-A machine learning application that classifies terrain images into four categories: Desert, Forest, Mountain, and Plains using a RexNet neural network model.
+A machine learning application that classifies satellite terrain images into four categories: Desert, Forest, Mountain, and Plains using a RexNet neural network model.

 ## Features